amin7ranjbar/nest-rabbitmq/README.md

 ### Hint
-    Import RmqModule, RmqService, Rpc and Subscribe from the gadin-rabbit
+    Import RmqModule, RmqService, Rpc and Subscribe from the nest-rabbitmq

 ## Author